MesTTo/PathMap/README.md

-The crate name **`pathmap`** was previously used by **Canmi** for a different project, [`kvmap`](https://github.com/canmi21/kvmap) *(formerly published as `pathmap`)*, which is a **SQL-driven key-value store**.
+The crate name **`pathmap`** was previously used by **Canmi** for a different project, [`kvmap`](https://github.com/canmi21/kvmap) *(formerly published as `pathmap`)*, which is a SQL-driven key-value store.
 If you are looking for Canmi’s SQL-based KVMap project, please visit:
 [https://github.com/canmi21/kvmap](https://github.com/canmi21/kvmap)

 ## Getting Started